msuhanov/regf/Windows registry file format specification.md

 3. *Boot type* and *Boot recover* fields are used for in-memory hive recovery management by a boot loader and a kernel, they are not written to a disk in most cases (when *Clustering factor* is 8, these fields may be written to a disk, but they have no meaning there).

 ### Hive bin
-A hive bin is variable in size and consists of a header and cells.
+The hive bin is variable in size and consists of a header and cells.
 A header is 32 bytes in length, it contains the following structure:

 Offset|Length|Field|Value(s)|Description
 ---|---|---|---|---